Domains and Event Structures for Fusions

 Technically, the starting point for our proposal is the relaxation of the stability condition for event structures.
 As already noted by Winskel in~\cite{Win:ESSCCS} ``[t]he stability axiom would go if one wished to model processes which had an event which could be caused in several compatible ways [\ldots]; then I expect complete irreducibles would play a similar role to complete primes here''.
 Indeed, the correspondence between irreducibles and weak primes, which exploits the notion of interchangeability, is the ingenious step that allows us to obtain a smooth extension of the classical duality between prime event structures and prime algebraic domains.

 The coreflection between the category of general unstable event structures (with binary conflict) and the one of weak prime algebraic domains says that the latter are exactly the partial orders of configurations of the former.
 Such class of domains has been studied originally in~\cite{Winskel:phd} where, generalising the work on concrete domains and sequentiality~\cite{KP:CD}, a characterisation is given in terms of a set of axioms expressing properties of prime intervals.
 In our paper we also provide an in depth comparison with these results, based on the observation that, roughly speaking, weak primes correspond to executions of events with their minimal enablings, while intervals can be seen as executions of events in a generic configuration.
 A comparison is also drawn with the more recent notions of asynchronous graph~\cite{Mel:hab}, an alternative representation of prime algebraic domains based on the notion of path equivalence, which we generalise in order to account for weak prime ones.
-The paper is rounded up with an Appendix extending our characterisation results to event structures with non-binary conflict~\cite{Dro:ESD}.

 The need of resorting to unstable {\esabbr} for modelling the concurrent computations of name passing process calculi has been observed by several authors.